Steve Bren: Personal life

 In 2017, Bren was in trouble with the law for stalking Spangler in Idaho and also held in contempt of court for failing to appear at a civil case where he allegedly owed creditors over $5 million as part of his real estate developments.
 Bren said he could not pay because he was in rehab for drug and alcohol addiction.

+Motorsports career results

+American open-wheel racing

+(key) (Races in bold indicate pole position; races in italics indicate fastest lap.)